KevinAshley/portfolio/README.md

 ```bash
 npm run docker:run
 ```

+-   NOTE: Pending migrations are deployed when the production container starts

+## Deployment

 AWS deployment scripts and instructions will be added at some point.
 For now, I am doing these manually via the AWS dashboard.